How Does The Structure Of The District Attorney’s Office In LA County Impact A Criminal Case?

 When I talk about structure, I’m talking about a District Attorney’s office in Los Angeles that’s one of the biggest in the world.
 It prosecutes thousands of crimes every year, has over a thousand deputies, and you have to realize as a criminal defendant and also as a criminal defense attorney that they are set-up like the business.
 You have a boss or CEO at the top.
 They have other people who are assigned to different departments – whether it be sex crimes, violent crimes, major fraud, investigation of police officers.
 There’s a whole slew of different departments that are headed up by DA’s, and then you’ve got the deputies that are out in the courts prosecuting the cases, doing the preliminary hearings, negotiating the cases, doing the arraignments, arguing the bail for the District Attorney’s office.

-You have to realize it is like a big corporation and if you don’t understand the structure and how it works as a criminal defense attorney, you’re going to have a really big problem.
+You have to realize it is like a big corporation and if you don’t understand the criminal justice system and structure and how it works as a criminal defense attorney, you’re going to have a really big problem.
 I can’t tell you how many times I’ve seen inexperienced criminal defense attorneys come in and think they can resolve the case – think they can talk their way out of a case – and they end up just getting their client in more hot water because they didn’t handle the case the right way.
 They didn’t come in prepared.
 They didn’t realize who they were negotiating against.
 They didn’t realize the strength and weaknesses of their case.
 They didn’t realize that by doing certain things, the prosecutors would take an offensive position against their client.

 So, you really have to understand how the District Attorney’s office is set-up, what their structure is – what their power structure is.
 They have a Grade 1, a Grade 2, a Grade 3, a Grade 4 and a Grade 5 and they have the big boss – the head DA.
 Depending on who you’re talking to, some of those District Attorneys don’t really have any authority to do anything.
 Some defense attorneys come in and they’re talking to a Grade 1 who just started as a DA and has no authority to make an offer and they’re trying to convince them of their case.
 Waste of time – making their clients look stupid because they are trying to negotiate with somebody who doesn’t have the power or the authority to give them what they want.
 You have to know that going into the negotiation.
 You have to understand the hierarchy in the District Attorney’s office.
 If you can’t get something from a Grade 1 prosecutor, who do you go to next?
 What are your choices?
 You go to their direct supervisor.
 You go to the court where the case is matrixed to.
 In other words, if they do the preliminary hearing in a felony case, they already know at the arraignment in a lot of these cases which trial court that’s going to end up in.
 There’s going to be a trial deputy in there who is in charge of that court who is probably a Grade 3, of Grade 4 or Grade 5.
 That person is going to have the power to make you an offer to settle the case.